The Journal of Gene Medicine

 Revised manuscripts should be submitted within three months of receiving the Editors’ decision, using the ‘create a revision’ option for the initial manuscript.
 They should also include a point-by-point letter specifying how the author has responded to the reviewers’ and Editors’ comments.

-Review articles are typically by invitation only, but proposals may be accepted after editorial approval.
+Review articles are typically by invitation only, however proposals are welcome and may be accepted after editorial approval.
 Please contact the Editorial Office with your proposal before submitting a review article.

 - All submissions must have a title page with the full title, a short title (no more than 40 characters, spaces included) and names and affiliations of all authors.
 Give the full address, including email, telephone and fax of the corresponding author.